-- The Czech and Slovak competent authorities require a countercyclical buffer requirement of 1.25% on relevant credit exposures in their jurisdiction, which corresponds with an additional CET1 requirement at Group level of 0.35%. - The NBB requires an additional capital buffer for other systematically important banks of 1.5% in 2018.
+- The local competent authorities require a countercyclical buffer requirement on relevant credit exposures in their jurisdiction, which corresponds with an additional CET1 requirement at Group level of 0.45%. - The NBB requires an additional capital buffer for other systemically important banks of 1.5% in 2018.

-The capital conservation buffer currently stands at 1.875% for 2018, and will increase to 2.50% in 2019.
+The capital conservation buffer stood at 1.875% for 2018, and will increase to 2.50% in 2019.
 These buffers come on top of the minimum CET1 requirement of 4.5% under Pillar 1.

-Altogether, this brings the fully loaded CET1 requirement (under the 'Danish Compromise') up to 10.60% with an additional 1% guidance.
-Furthermore, since part of the requirements are gradually built up by 2019, the relevant requirement (under the 'Danish Compromise') for 2017 on a phased-in basis is at a lower level, i.e., 9.875% CET1.
+Altogether, this brings the fully loaded CET1 requirement (under the 'Danish Compromise') up to 10.70% with an additional P2G of 1%.
+Furthermore, since part of the requirements are gradually built up by 2019, the relevant requirement (under the 'Danish Compromise') for 2018 on a phased-in basis was at a lower level, i.e., 9.875% CET1.
+These CET1 requirements also equal the maximum distributable amount ("MDA") threshold assuming the AT1 and T2 buckets (1.5% and 2.0% respectively as at the date of this Base Prospectus) are fully satisfied with the appropriate instruments.

 KBC Group clearly exceeds these targets.
-At year-end 2017, the Issuer's CET1 ratio came to 16.5%.
-The regulatory minimum solvency targets were also amply exceeded throughout the entire financial year.
-Further details of the Issuer's CET1 position compared to these buffers, along with their tier 1 and total capital position as compared to the relevant minimum requirements, in each case as at 31 December 2017 are set out below under 'Banking Supervision and regulation - Solvency and Supervision'.
+At 31 December 2018, the Issuer's CET1 ratio came to 16.0% of risk weighted assets.
+Note that from 1 January 2018, there is no longer any difference between fully loaded and phased-in capital ratios.
+The regulatory minimum solvency targets were also amply exceeded throughout the entire reporting period.
+Further details of the Issuer's CET1 position compared to these buffers, along with their tier 1 and total capital position as compared to the relevant minimum requirements, in each case as at 31 December 2018 are set out below under 'Banking Supervision and regulation - Solvency and Supervision'.

 In addition to the solvency ratios under CRD IV/CRR, KBC Group NV - as a financial conglomerate - also has to disclose its solvency position as calculated in accordance with the Financial Conglomerate Directive (FICOD; 2002/87/EC).
-This implies that available capital will be calculated on the basis of the consolidated position of KBC Group and the eligible items recognised as such under the prevailing sectoral rules, which are CRD IV/CRR for the banking business and Solvency II for the insurance business.
+This implies that available capital will be calculated on the basis of the consolidated position of KBC Group and the eligible items recognised as such under the prevailing sectorial rules, which are CRD IV/CRR for the banking business and Solvency II for the insurance business.
 The resulting available capital is to be compared with a capital requirement expressed as a risk weighted asset amount.
-For this latter figure, the capital requirements for the insurance business are multiplied by 12.5 to obtain a risk weighted asset equivalent (instead of the 370% risk weighting applied to the participation under the Danish compromise).
-At year-end 2017, the phased common equity ratio (under FICOD) was 15.2%.
+For this latter figure, the capital requirements for the insurance business are multiplied by 12.5 to obtain a risk weighted asset equivalent (instead of the 370% risk weighting applied to the participation under the Danish Compromise).
+At 31 December 2018, the common equity ratio (under FICOD) was 14.9%.

-More information on capital adequacy as well as on the different risk types can be found in the 2017 Annual Report and the 2017 Risk Report of the Issuer, both published on www.kbc.com.
+More information on capital adequacy as well as on the different risk types can be found in the 2018 Annual Report and the 2018 Risk Report of the Issuer, all published on www.kbc.com.